mecid/mecid.github.io/_posts/2021-06-30-the-many-faces-of-button-in-swiftui.md

 category: Mastering SwiftUI views
 ---

 Button is one of the crucial components of any app.
 We use buttons to provide actions in the user interface of the app.
 SwiftUI 3 released a bunch of new view modifiers that allow us to style buttons in different ways.
-The new *bordered* button style in conjunction with *controlProminence* and *controlSize* view modifiers can change button presentation drastically.
+New *bordered* and *borderedProminent* button styles in conjunction with *controlSize* and *buttonBorderShape* view modifiers can change button presentation drastically.

 {% include friends.html %}